awalGaurab/web_scraping/README.md

 I have created a csv file with the job title,company name and job location for each of the data scientist job.

-In the code,
-Firstly, import all necessary modules.The requests and BeautifulSoup is used for retrieving data from the webpage. import os,csv import requests from bs4 import BeautifulSoup
+Here,I have attached the full code that read data from multiple pages and the data read from the webpages are saved to the csv file.

-Then we have use for loop to read data from multiple webpage.The url get value from 0 to 350 with spaces of 10. for i in range(0,351,10):
+Then we have use for loop to read data from multiple webpage.

+import os,csv
+import requests
+from bs4 import BeautifulSoup

+for i in range(0,351,10):
     url ="https://jp.indeed.com/jobs?q=%E3%83%87%E3%83%BC%E3%82%BF%E3%82%B5%E3%82%A4%E3%82%A8%E3%83%B3%E3%83%86%E3%82%A3%E3%82%B9%E3%83%88&l=%E6%9D%B1%E4%BA%AC%E9%83%BD&start=               {}".format(i)